sneldb/sneldb/docs/src/introduction/key_features.md

 You can drop it into your stack as a focused, reliable event database.

+### Built-in Playground

+SnelDB ships with a tiny single-page Playground so you can try commands without any client code.
+Start the server and open `http://127.0.0.1:8085/` to experiment with `DEFINE`, `STORE`, `QUERY`, and `REPLAY` instantly.

 ## 8. Safety by design

 SnelDB is built in Rust, which brings **memory safety, thread safety, and performance** without garbage collection.